samsquire/dream-programming-language/README.md

 # Introducing Pervasive Latches

 I love flexible control flow.
 Latches are handlers for events.
-They are inspired by algebraic effects.
+They are inspired by algebraic effects and delimited continuations.
+What's great about them is that they can return control flow back and forth, repeatedly in arbitrary levels of nestedness.
+You can callback a callback.
+So you can do aspect orientated programming or various schemes.

 **A latch is like a barrier that prevents code from moving past it**.
-But I also add an additional behavioural idea, they can be "activated", like a function call with a "fire" command.
-The computer can do other things while waiting for a latch to fire.
+But I also add an additional behavioural idea, they can be "activated" from elsewhere, like a function call with a "fire" command.
+The computer transforms latches into coroutines so the computer can do other things while waiting for a latch to fire.

 The following program is a tcp listener that waits for the socket to be ready for reading and writing and then there is a latch on a variable for its change of value.